norcams/cumulus-cl-interfaces-puppet/README.md

 * `name` - Identifier for the interface.
 * `ipv4` - Array of IPv4 addresses to be applied to the interface.
 * `ipv6` - Array of IPv6 addresses to be applied to the interface.
+* `gateway` - String of default gateway to be added with the interface.
 * `alias_name` - Interface alias.
 * `addr_method` - Address assignment method, `dhcp` or `loopback`.
 Default is empty (no address method is set).
 * `speed` - The interface link speed.